top of page

 (l) gable stone Bontekoe, house of Willem Ysbrandtsz, Hoorn, region Westfriesland, (r) Bunte Kuh on the island of Helgoland, region Nordfriesland

-When hiking the Frisia Coast Trail, and you make a side trip to the North-Frisian rocky island of Helgoland at the North Sea, at Hafenstraße St. you can enjoy North Sea crab and beer at the local establishment Bunte Kuh.
+When hiking the Frisia Coast Trail, and you make a side trip to the North-Frisian rocky island of Heligoland at the North Sea, at Hafenstraße St. you can enjoy North Sea crab and beer at the local establishment Bunte Kuh.
 Indeed, the ship of the Westfrisian Willem Ysbrandtsz.
 Otherwise, when you are on the Wadden Sea island of Langeoog in the region of Ostfriesland, you can have a meal at a restaurant named Bunte Kuh as well.
-What we are trying to say, everywhere along the southern North Sea coast the story of Bontekoe is known.
+Folklore also has it that the ship of the fourteenth-century freebooter and pirate Klaus Störtebeker was named the Bunte Kuh.
+What we are trying to say, everywhere along the southern North Sea coast, from Hoorn to Heligoland, the Pied Cow is known.

 There are different theories about when the first Friesian Holland cattle set foot on American soil, but it must have happened at the beginning of the second half of the nineteenth century.
 According to some, the first cows arrived in 1852.
 It was Winthrop Chenery who had acquired a cow from a Dutch sailor.
 In the years 1857, 1859 and 1861, Chenery imported more cattle from the Netherlands and formed the first permanent herd.
 With some interruptions, imports continued until the ‘50s (Elischer 2014).
 According to others, the first Holstein Friesian cattle were imported in 1861 (Beal & Bakken 1997).